 SURCHARGES BICYCLES - TRENORD

-Take your bike - SBB CFF FFS
+Take your bike - SBB CH

 5. Other travel info around Italian and Swiss lakes